JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc2.md

 \end{aligned}
 ```

-We have one algebraic variable and two states, respectively denoted with:
+We respectively denote the algebraic variable and the two states with:

 ```math
 \begin{aligned}